yuanqing/sketch-plugin-helper/README.md

 - A concise, declarative API for obtaining multi-field user input
 - Automatically generate your plugin’s [`appcast.xml`](https://developer.sketch.com/guides/publishing-plugins/#the-appcastxml-file) and [`manifest.json`](https://developer.sketch.com/guides/plugin-bundles/#manifest) files
-- Utility functions for the most common plugin tasks
+- Utility functions and abstractions over the [Sketch API](https://github.com/BohemianCoding/SketchAPI) to ease the most common plugin tasks
-- A prescribed, convention-over-configuration directory structure for your plugin
+- A prescribed, convention-over-configuration directory structure
 - Write tests to assert that the resulting Sketch file after running your plugin code matches an expected Sketch file
 - All the tools you need – bundler, linter, test runner – bundled as a single dependency